This post is sponsored by Big Red, but the content and opinions expressed here are my own.

 - Begin to layer in the pasta.
 Start with the pasta, then add a layer of all of the shredded cheese and muenster chunks.

 - Add another layer of pasta, and then another layer of cheese.

-- Ensure there is adequate liquid throughout these steps (additional milk or reserved pasta water work well).
+- Ensure there is adequate liquid throughout these steps (additional milk works well).
 This can be tricky.
 You do not want the dish to appear like soup, but you do not want it to be dry.